aosabook/500lines/pedometer/chapter.md

 ### 2. Slow Peaks

-Examining our cleaner $a(t)$, we see a very "slow" peak at the very start.
-Given that our sampling rate is 100, we see that this peak, from 0 crossing to 0 crossing, took over one and a half seconds to complete.
-That's incredibly slow for a step, so we know that it must be due to another, slower acceleration in the direction of gravity.
-This slow acceleration is a low-frequency component, that we can cancel our using a high-pass filter.
-We'll use our Chebyshev filter formula again, only this time we'll use it to cancel all frequencies below 1 Hz.
+Examining our cleaner $a(t)$, we see a very "slow" peak at the start.
+With a sampling rate of 100, this peak spans 1.5 seconds from 0 crossing to 0 crossing, which is far too slow to be a step.
+This slow acceleration is a low-frequency component, that we can again cancel using a high-pass Chebyshev filter.
 In studying enough samples of data, we've determined that the slowest step we can take is at a 1 Hz frequency.
 Passing $a(t)$ through a high-pass filter, we see the even cleaner time series below.
-Note that the slow accelerations are gone.

 ![](chapter-figures/acceleration-filtered.png)\